Are you sensitive to all sorts of things around you, like other people’s feelings, nature, beauty, or even the lighting in your room?

-One of the defining traits of an HSP is their high level of empathy.
-This means that HSPs can feel others’ feelings as if they were their own (Andersen, 2018).
+One defining trait of HSPs is their high level of empathy.
+This means that HSPs can feel others’ emotions as if they were their own (Andersen, 2018).

-HSPs make for great partners because they can sense and understand their loved ones’ feelings on a deep level (Byrd, 2020).
+HSPs make for great partners because they can sense and understand their loved ones’ emotions on a deep level (Byrd, 2020).
 They tend to be attentive and considerate of their partner’s feelings.

 2. Good listeners

 People are drawn to good listeners.
-Everyone wants to feel heard, and therefore, valued.
+Everyone wants to feel heard and valued.

-Luckily, HSPs are wonderful listeners because they process information on a deeper level.
-It is usually easy for HSPs to stay engaged in a conversation, quietly observing and absorbing what the other person has to say (Byrd, 2020).
+HSPs are naturals at this—they are usually wonderful listeners because they process information on a deeper level.
+It is typically easy for HSPs to stay engaged in a conversation, quietly observing and absorbing what the other person has to say (Byrd, 2020).

 3. Observant and Detail-oriented

 HSPs notice little details and subtleties in their environment, in other people, and in their work (Daniels, 2020).
-This helps them to be conscientious and competent in what they do, qualities that are commonly considered attractive, as people want to be with a partner they can count on.
+This helps them to be conscientious and competent in what they do—qualities that are often considered attractive, as people want to be with a partner they can count on.

-Furthermore, this means that HSPs ordinarily notice if something is troubling their loved ones, and often know what to do to help them feel better (Aron, n.d.).
+Furthermore, this means that HSPs tend to notice if something is troubling their loved ones, and often know what to do to help them feel better (Aron, n.d.).

 HSPs tend to have a deeper appreciation for things that stimulate the senses, such as music, poetry, and various art forms (Byrd, 2020).
-Being around an HSP can be very enriching and eye-opening, as they have the ability to inspire others to appreciate life on a deeper level.
+Simply being around an HSP can be enriching and eye-opening, as they have the ability to inspire others to appreciate life more fully.

-People are often drawn to passionate individuals like HSPs, who are so deeply moved by art and all of the beauty they see and feel around them.
+Many people are drawn to passionate individuals like HSPs, who are so deeply moved by art and all of the beauty they experience around them.

-HSPs often excel at these activities because of their predisposition to notice and feel deeply.
-They also seek outlets to express their emotions, honing their craft in the process.
-As a result, HSPs tend to be both creative and skilled (Andersen, 2018).
+HSPs typically excel at these activities because of their predisposition to notice and feel deeply.
+They also tend to seek outlets to express their emotions, honing their craft in the process.
+As a result, HSPs tend to be both creative and skilled human beings (Andersen, 2018).

 5. Deep thinkers

-If you are an HSP, you are probably a deep thinker (Daniels, 2020), owing once again to how your brain notices more things around you, and processes information on a deep level (Aron, n.d.).
-HSPs tend to be highly intelligent and are typically deep learners who look for opportunities to do equally deep and mentally stimulating work (Byrd, 2020).
+HSP are complex thinkers (Daniels, 2020), owing once again to how their brain notices more things around them, and processes information on a deep level (Aron, n.d.).
+They are often highly intelligent, deep learners who look for opportunities to do equally deep and mentally stimulating work (Byrd, 2020).